-If you’re reading this you’ve probably taken some interest in gardening.
+If you’re reading this you have probably taken some interest in gardening.
 In case you’re already into gardening or still contemplating about this new hobby (by the way, here are some reasons why you should totally try gardening), it’s important to know the basics.
 Like, what essential gardening tools do you need?
 And how do you take care of them?

 Why Keep Your Gardening Tools in Shape?

-Like any other tools, it’s vital to keep your gardening tools in tip-top shape.
+Like any other tools, it is vital to keep your gardening tools in tip-top shape.
 If you want your gardening tools to last a lot longer, then maintaining and taking care of them is the way to do it.
 This will also save you a lot of money in the long run.

 Taking Care Of Your Gardening Tools